This guide describes how to create a category in Discourse.

 By default, category creation is limited to admin users.
-Moderators can be given the ability to create categories by enabling the moderators manage categories and groups
+Moderators can be given the ability to create categories by enabling the moderators manage categories site setting.

 There are 2 ways to start the category creation process: